 Remove the outer plastic package the meat comes packaged in and place the meat in the slow cooker with the seasoning packet enclosed and the juice from the bag.
 Completely cover the meat with water.
+Secure the lid on the slow cooker.
 I set my slow cooker for ten hours on LOW the night before.
-The following morning, I added cabbage, carrots, potatoes, and onions.
-I set the slow cooker to cook for another 6 hours on HIGH.
-You will add more water if needed.

 PRESSURE Cooker Recipe:

 - Add your corned beef to your pressure cooker with the juices from the packaging plus one cup of water.
 Cook on high for 90 minutes and check for tenderness.
 If it’s still too tough, pressure for an additional 30 minutes.